semente/bak/README.md

 file `.bakignore` of the current directory.
 It will also exclude any directory that contains the file `.nobackup`.

-*bak* do not respects `.bakignore` files from subdirectories, i.e., it just load the `./.bakignore` file.
+*bak* does not respect `.bakignore` files from subdirectories, i.e., it just load the `./.bakignore` file.

 An example of what could be a `~/.bakignore` file: